-On behalf of Kadish & Anthony Law Group posted in Business Litigation on Monday, August 14, 2017.
+On behalf of Kadish & Associates Law Group posted in Business Litigation on Monday, August 14, 2017.

 Sometimes business partners work well together.
 Sometimes, however, they have conflicts that require them to retain a law firm.